The Benefits of Spaying and Neutering Your Dog

 Being that February is Spay/Neuter Awareness Month, we thought we would bring up the topic of spaying and neutering your dog.
 Some people (especially men) seem to have a strong opinion about the subject and even Veterinarians don't agree on the exact age a dog should be spayed or neutered.

 Spaying involves removing a female dog's reproductive organs so she cannot become pregnant.
 Neutering is the surgical removal of a male animal's testicles so that he cannot impregnate a female.
 In most cases the surgery will be performed under general anesthesia so your dog will not experience any pain.

 - Prevents overpopulation.
-Approximately 7.6 million companion animals enter animal shelters nationwide every year.
-Of those, approximately 3.9 million are dogs and 3.4 million are cats.
-Additionally, approximately 2.7 million animals are euthanized (1.2 million dogs and 1.4 million cats).
+Approximately 6.3 million companion animals enter animal shelters nationwide every year.
+Of those, approximately 3.1 million are dogs and 3.2 million are cats.
+Additionally, nearly 1 million shelter animals are euthanized.
 Spaying or neutering your dog or cat is the only permanent, 100 percent effective method of birth control.

 - Increases longevity.
 Research published in USA Today shows that neutered male dogs live 18% longer than un-neutered male dogs and spayed female dogs live 23% longer than un-spayed female dogs.

 - Reduces risks.
 Studies suggest that female dogs that are NOT spayed are more prone to developing pyometra (a fatal uterine infection), uterine cancer, and other cancers of the reproductive system.
 Another advantage?
 Your spayed female dog won't go into heat!
 Neutered male dogs are less susceptible to getting testicular cancer.